 Serious illness or misadventure are not reasons for an academic appeal, but you may submit a late application for special consideration for an assessment.
 In your application you will need to explain your reason for applying late and have appropriate medical documentation relevant to the date of the assessment.

 If you have appropriate medical documentation that covers the period of your assessment and a good explanation for the delay in application you may submit a late special consideration application.
 If you had ongoing health issues throughout the entire semester, you may consider applying for a DC grade for the unit of study instead of individual special consideration applications for every assessment.

 If the decision to decline your appeal also refers you to the academic appeals policy, this concludes stage 1.
-If your unit coordinator replies to your request for feedback/request for change in mark and does not invite further discussion, this can also conclude stage 1.
-You now have the option to submit a stage 2 faculty-level appeal where it will be reviewed by a senior academic.
+If your unit coordinator replies to your request for feedback or request for a change in mark and does not invite further discussion, this can also conclude stage 1.
+You now have the option to submit a stage 2 faculty-level appeal, which will be reviewed by a senior academic.

 For further assistance contact us.